-- You may wish to provide the parents with the Feeding your baby infant formula information sheet compiled by the Ministry of Health and Ministry for Primary Industries.
-This can be downloaded from the website: www.foodprotection.govt.nz/for-consumers - The ability for anybody to deliberately contaminate infant and other formula during manufacturing is very low.
+- You may wish to provide the parents with the Feeding your baby infant formula information sheet compiled by the Ministry of Health and Ministry for Primary Industries. - The ability for anybody to deliberately contaminate infant and other formula during manufacturing is very low.
 There is no evidence this has occurred. - New Zealand formula is safe to consume at the time of manufacture and distribution either for retail in New Zealand or export. - The Ministry for Primary Industries (MPI) have put a new 1080 testing regime in place that gives the Government a high degree of confidence that the products covered by the threat do not contain traces of 1080.